puneeth579/jsonsrv/README.md

 Despite of being business oriented, actions might need to use some servlet-related objects, like request, response, session, application ...

 For this purpose,  the helper class [JsonActionContext](src/main/java/org/brutusin/jsonsrv/JsonActionContext.java) exists.
 By making use of thread-locality, this class lets the executing action access their current servlet-related objects, by simply calling `JsonActionContext.getInstance()` in a static way.

+##Descripting services
+For each action, an optional description file can be attached, containing user documentation in [markdown](http://daringfireball.net/projects/markdown/) syntax.
+The framework automatically looks for this resource under the following classloader name:

+* Given an action class with qualified `foo.Bar`
+* The description file will be searched at `foo/Bar.md`

 ##Configuration and extensions